boyapatichaitu/activity-tracker/README.md

 # User Activity Tracker / Display

-This is a buildable project that currently receives static date from [Activity mock](https://github.com/boyapatichaitu/activity-tracker/blob/master/src/Data/activity.js) and has been integrated with [react-big-calendar](https://github.com/jquense/react-big-calendar) to show complete activity timelines over a calendar.
+This is a buildable project that currently receives static data from [Activity mock](https://github.com/boyapatichaitu/activity-tracker/blob/master/src/Data/activity.js) and has been integrated with [react-big-calendar](https://github.com/jquense/react-big-calendar) to show complete activity timelines over a calendar.

 ## Installation